slashingweapon/as-perod/Journal of Shadows.md

 ----

-//Jererack tells me the Academy is investigating the Madness.
+*Jererack tells me the Academy is investigating the Madness.
 We won't be using the portal again until I hear they have left.
-It could be months.//
+It could be months.*

 ----

 Winter 1134

-//Jererack has left for KhumKhari, a long journey.
+*Jererack has left for KhumKhari, a long journey.
 He hinted that senior wizards have been called from all over As-Perod to participate in some kind of massive magical work.
 Khelekza thinks they are trying to strengthen the veil, but that it will be beyond them.
-The Academy is too weakened by the veil to have much effect on it, or so her thinking goes.//
+The Academy is too weakened by the veil to have much effect on it, or so her thinking goes.*

 ----